[Updated] COMELEC Registration 2021: How to Register as a Voter in the Philippines

 1. Do we have a COMELEC online registration?

-As of this writing, the COMELEC is not yet implementing an online registration system for the May 2022 elections.
-However, you can accomplish voter’s registration forms online via COMELEC iRehistro.
+As of this writing, the COMELEC is not yet implementing a full online registration system for the May 2022 elections.
+However, you can accomplish voter’s registration forms and set an appointment online via COMELEC iRehistro.

 Voter’s registration application is permanent and done only once.
 If you’re already a registered voter, you don’t have to register again each time there’s an upcoming election.